hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - add encryption settings to a message by <span style="color: #bb6600;">inserting an SMTP header</span> into a message using either a content filter or a message filter
     - override the encryption settings defined in the associated encryption profile
     - apply specified encryption features to messages
+  - decryption policies
+    - handling of HTTPS traffic within the web proxy
+      - when to decryp HTTPS traffic
+      - how to handle requests that use invalid or revoked security certificates
+    - ways to handle HTTPS traffic
+      - pass through encrypted traffic
+      - decrypt traffic and apply the content-based access policies defined for HTTP traffic -> make malware scanning possible -> provide <span style="color: #bb6600;">enhanced HTTPS application detection</span> for AsyncOS
+      - drop the HTTPS connection
+      - monitor the request (take no final action) as the web proxy continues to evaluate the request against policies that may lead to a final drop, pass through, or decrypt action
   - add protection for data in transit and have headers in the email message: <span style="color: #bb6600;">deploy a encryption appliance</span>
   - API for Cisco <span style="color: #bb6600;">Security Management appliances</span>
     - a representational state transfer (REST) based set of operations